nostrver-se/nostr-php/README.md

 $response = $request->send();
 ```

-`$response` is an multidimensional array with elements containing each a response message (JSON string) decoded to an array from the relay and sorted by the relay.
+`$response` is a multidimensional array with elements containing each a response message (JSON string) decoded to an array from the relay and sorted by the relay.
 Output example:
 ```php
 [